Sultan Iskandar Reservoir

 The Sultan Iskandar Reservoir (Malay: Takungan Air Sultan Iskandar or Empangan Sultan Iskandar) is an artificial lake in Johor Bahru, Johor, Malaysia.
-The reservoir is about 5 km long and 2.5 km broad and strongly branches out.
+The reservoir is about 5 km long and 2.5 km at its widest and strongly branches out.
 It is fed by several small rivers, which flow in long branches, and drained over the Layang River in the Johor River.
 It was named after the late Sultan of Johor, Almarhum Sultan Iskandar.